Can Drinking Coffee Help You Live Longer?

 A new study finds drinking coffee (even as much as eight cups per day) can be part of a healthy diet.
 Dietitian Julia Zumpano, RD, explains the findings.

 Thinking about putting on another pot of coffee?
-According to a recent study, it’s probably a good idea.
+According to recent research, it’s probably a good idea.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy